 Look for free stuff.
 There is no shame in that.
 There are many local free concerts, free museum nights, restaurant specials and happy hours.
 Look for them in your area or local newspaper or website.

 Your hospital will regularly offer sponsored programs with free lunches or dinners.
 Go to some of them.
-You may learn something, meet interesting people and get a free meal.
+You may learn something new, meet interesting people and get a free meal.

 Find out if your hospital has a gym.
 Regular workouts will keep you in shape and help you get through the long hours.